Skip to main content

 RCMessage *currentMessage = uploadListener.currentMessage;

-// App needs to call updateBlock, successBlock, and errorBlock in the listener when uploading media files
+// When uploading media files, the app needs to call updateBlock, successBlock, and errorBlock in the listener

 if ([currentMessage.content isKindOfClass:[RCImageMessage class]]) {